finos/rune-dsl/documentation/documentation.rst

     assign-output observation -> observation:
        EquitySpot(equity, observation -> date, observation -> time)

-Fully Defined Functions
+Fully Defined Function
-"""""""""""""""""""""""
+""""""""""""""""""""""

-There are a number of cases of fully defined functions that are supported by the Rosetta DSL.
+**The Rosetta DSL supports a number of fully defined function cases**.
 Those functions are typically associated to an annotation as described in the `Qualified Type Section`_, which directs the code generators to create concrete functions.

 * **Calculation** functions use the ``calculation`` annotation.
 They must end with an ``assign-output`` statement that fully defines the calculation result (often, but not exclusively, of type ``number``).
 * **Object qualification** functions use the ``qualification`` annotation.
 They are each associated to a qualification name and return a boolean that evaluates to True when the input satisfies all the criteria to be identified according to that qualification.